Growing Cilantro (Coriander) - How To Grow Cilantro For Delicious Tasting Meals!

-Growing Cilantro and using it for cooking became popular in the western world only in the last two decades.
+Growing Coriander and using it for cooking became popular in the western world only in the last two decades.

 In Asia and the Middle East it has been used for over 3000 years!
 This annual herb can easily be grown from seeds.